BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_3_Testing_with_Regtest.md

-# 15.3: Testing with Regtest
+# A3.3: Testing with Regtest

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 This document explains how to test transactions and situations using regtest (regression test).

 ## Verifying balance

-After [mining blocks](15_2_Mining_with_Regtest.md) and getting the rewards, you can verify the balance on your wallet:
+After [mining blocks](A3_2_Mining_with_Regtest.md) and getting the rewards, you can verify the balance on your wallet:
 ```
 $ bitcoin-cli -regtest getbalance
 50.00000000
 ```
-This will print the balance in your wallet.

 ## Validating the Regtest
-Now you should be able to use this balance for any type of interaction with the private Blockchain, such as sending Bitcoin transactions according to [Chapter 4]((04_0_Sending_Bitcoin_Transactions.md)) in this guide.
+Now you should be able to use this balance for any type of interaction with the private Blockchain, such as sending Bitcoin transactions according to [Chapter 4]((04_0_Sending_Bitcoin_Transactions.md)).
 The only difference is that you need to use the flag `-regtest` when running the `bitcoin-cli` in order for the request to be sent to the Regtest Bitcoin daemon.

-It is important to note that for your transactions to complete, you will have to generate/mine new blocks so that the transactions can be included into them.
+It is important to note that for your transactions to complete, you will have to generate (mine) new blocks, so that the transactions can be included.

 For example, to create a transaction and include into a block, you should use the `sendtoaddress` command:
 ```